 Is there something else that you would like to share?

-Ashot: On the 14-15th of November, Nooor will organize an exclusive Blockchain conference in Yerevan called CHAINPOINT’18, with prominent international speakers.
+Ashot: On the 14th and 15th of November, Nooor will organize an exclusive Blockchain conference in Yerevan called CHAINPOINT’18, with prominent international speakers.
 Besides speeches and workshops, we will also give Armenian Blockchain startups a stage to pitch their projects to a global audience.
-This event could be a great occasion for people from abroad to visit Armenia, discover our beautiful country and connect with the Blockchain community here.
+This event could be a great occasion for people from abroad to visit Armenia, discover our beautiful country, and connect with the Blockchain community here.
 More updates and details about the conference will be available at www.chainpoint.io.

 Natalie: That sounds like a great opportunity for me to come back to Yerevan 😉 Thank you very much for your time and your insights, Ashot.
 It was great meeting you.
 I wish Nooor and you all the best!